 Flaming Torch Lilies, officially called Kniphofia, are a unique and spectacular plant.
-I have always like the name "Flaming Arrows" since the name is quite fitting.
+I have always like the nickname, "Flaming Arrows", since the name is quite fitting.
 They fill the garden with large, colorful blossoms that is the plant world's version of a flaming arrow.
 These are really awesome plants that I have only great things to say about.

-The spring foliage looks like any number of other lily plants until the flowers appear.
+The green spring foliage looks like any number of other lily plants until the flowers appear.
 In late spring the beautiful red flowers quickly appear atop the sturdy stalks.
-The blossoms begin opening from the buttom up, which helps give the plant the flaming arrow look.
+The blossoms begin opening from the bottom up, which helps give the plant the flaming arrow look.

 Lastly, this plant seems to be free from disease and insect pests.
-I have never seen any disease symptoms in all the years it has been alive.
+I have never seen any disease symptoms in all the years we have had it.

 Plant facts and Growing Conditions

 Other names: Tritoma, Red Hot Poker, Torch Lily, Flaming Arrow

 Longevity: Long-lived perennial.
 Mine are over 15 years old.
 I don't know the maximum age they can reach.
 Update: they are now over 25 years old and still look beautiful.

 Flowers: Flowers may be red, orange, shades of green and yellow.

 Soil Conditions: Flaming Torches do best when planted in well drained soil.
 Soils should contain plenty of organic matter, such as compost, etc. Bulbs should be planted 3 - 4 inches deep.